The Brisket Stall: Understanding the Science Behind It!

 What Causes the Brisket Stall?

 When the brisket is first placed in the smoker, it is a cold piece of meat.
 Once it begins to cook, the internal temperature of the meat rises.
-This causes the evaporation of the moisture in and around the brisket.
+This causes evaporation of the moisture in and around the brisket.

 What Factors Aren’t Responsible for the Brisket Stall?